 - Create value – “under promise and over deliver”

 - Engage your audience and help them participate in the experience

 - Go that little extra step in everything you do

-Think about what brand experience you are providing in everything you do in your art business, from creating your art to making a sale.
+Think about the brand experience you are providing in everything you do in your art business, from creating your art to making a sale.
 People remember a great brand experience and tell their friends – make sure they are talking about you!

 Neil McKenzie is the author of The Artist’s Business and Marketing ToolBox – How to Start, Run and Market a Successful Arts or Creative Business available in softcover from Barnes & Noble and Amazon and as an eBook from iTunes, Amazon and Barnes & Noble.
 He has developed and teaches the course “Artrepreneurship” at the Center for Innovation at Metropolitan State University of Denver, and is also a visiting professor at University College at the University of Denver.